daniel10015/QUIN/README.md

 # Quin Engine
 Quin is an acronym for $(\mathbb{Q}\cup \mathbb{I})^n$ or just $\mathbb{R}^n$.
 This project is primarily a learning experience for me to practice designing and implementing APIs.
 As such I will list out several resources I've used along the way:
-- TheCherno
 - vulkan-tutorial.com
+  - How vulkan works and many of its features
 - vkguide.dev
+  - Rendering architecture and optimization
+- TheCherno.com
+  - Game engine architecture (longer explanations)

 While my main focus is on rendering, I plan to work on other features as needed to make future development or testing easier (e.g. physics, particle systems, editors).

 # Platforms
 - Currently only supports Windows.
 Plans are to later support linux and macOS.
+- Currently only supports Vulkan.
+Might support other APIs later.

 # Getting Started
 1. Clone the repo by running `clone --recurse-submodules https://github.com/daniel10015/QUIN.git`.
 If submodules aren't cloned then run `git submodule update --init --recursive`